 (4) (a) Risks may be grouped by classifications for the establishment of rates and minimum premiums.
-Classification rates may be modified to produce rates for individual separate risks in accordance with rating plans that establish standards for measuring variations in hazards or expense provisions, or both.
+Classification rates may be modified to produce rates for separate risks in accordance with rating plans that establish standards for measuring variations in hazards or expense provisions, or both.
 The standards may measure any difference among risks that have a probable effect upon losses or expenses.
 Classifications or modifications of classifications of risks may be established, based upon size, expense, management, individual experience, location or dispersion of hazard, or any other reasonable considerations.

 (b) Special risk classifications may be established for private passenger automobile policies.
-Special risk classifications may be based upon favorable aspects of an insured's insured individual's claims history that is 3 years old or older.
-However, a special risk classification Special risk classifications may not be established based on anything adverse to the insured in a information contained in an insured individual's driving record that is 3 years old or older.
+Special risk classifications may be based upon favorable aspects of an insured individual's claims history that is 3 years old or older.
+Special risk classifications may not be established based on adverse information contained in an insured individual's driving record that is 3 years old or older.